Luchador/GUD/assets/obseg/stan/readme.md

 ## Header

-The header consists of 4 empty bytes, followed by a 32 bit integer giving the offset to tiles from the start of the file.
+The header consists of 4 empty bytes, followed by a 32 bit integer giving the offset to tiles from the start of the file (pointer to first tile).
 There are optional bytes between the tile offset number and the start of the tiles, usually an empty 4 bytes.

 The header is the same for both release and debug.